 5. Listed buildings Is your property a Listed Building, or contained within one (that is a building recognised and approved as being of special architectural or historical interest)?
-X 6.
+No 6.
 Alterations/additions/extensions a. (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)?
-If you have answered yes, please describe below the changes which you have made: NO (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
+If you have answered yes, please describe below the changes which you have made: The property looks to have extended however there is limited paperwork available.
+The paperwork we have suggests that this was extended prior to 1999.
+The purchaser of the cottage would be expected to accept this position.
+Yes (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
 If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
-If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: b.
+If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: No b.
 Have you had replacement windows, doors, patio doors or double glazing installed in your property?
-If you have answered yes, please answer the three questions below: NO (i) Were the replacements the same shape and type as the ones you replaced? (ii) Did this work involve any changes to the window or door openings? (iii) Please describe the changes made to the windows doors, or patio doors (with approximate dates when the work was completed): Please give any guarantees which you received for this work to your solicitor or estate agent.
-7. Central heating a.
+If you have answered yes, please answer the three questions below: (i) Were the replacements the same shape and type as the ones you replaced? (ii) Did this work involve any changes to the window or door openings? (iii) Please describe the changes made to the windows doors, or patio doors (with approximate dates when the work was completed): Please give any guarantees which you received for this work to your solicitor or estate agent.
+Windows and doors upgraded to UPVC over a period of 5 years between 2010 & 2014.
+Yes 7.
+Central heating a.
 Is there a central heating system in your property?
 (Note: a partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom).
+Yes

 If you have answered yes or partial - what kind of central heating is there?
 (Examples: gas-fired, solid fuel, electric storage heating, gas warm air).
-YES OIL

-If you have answered yes, please answer the three questions below: i) When was your central heating system or partial central heating system installed?
-Unknown ii) Do you have a maintenance contract for the central heating system?
-If you have answered yes, please give details of the company with which you have a maintenance contract: NO iii) When was your maintenance agreement last renewed?
+Oil fired central heating If you have answered yes, please answer the three questions below: i) When was your central heating system or partial central heating system installed?
+New boiler installed 2017 (ii) Do you have a maintenance contract for the central heating system?
+If you have answered yes, please give details of the company with which you have a maintenance contract: (iii) When was your maintenance agreement last renewed?
 (Please provide the month and year).
 8. Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old?
-NO 9.
+Yes 9.
 Issues that may have affected your property a.
 Has there been any storm, flood, fire or other structural damage to the property while you have owned it?
 If you have answered yes, is the damage the subject of any outstanding insurance claim?
-NO b.
+No b.
 Are you aware of the existence of asbestos in your property?
-If you have answered yes, please give details: NO 10.
+If you have answered yes, please give details: No 10.
 Services a.
 Please tick which services are connected to your property and give details of the supplier: